thisiscam/klipper/docs/Load_Cell_Probe.md

 ## Probing Temperature

-Currently we suggest keeping the nozzle temperature below the level that causes the filament to ooze while homing and probing.
-For most filaments this is a limit of 150C but you may need t go lower for PLA.
+Currently, we suggest keeping the nozzle temperature below the level that causes the filament to ooze while homing and probing.
+For most filaments this is a limit of 150C, but you may need to lower it for PLA.
+140C is a good starting point.

-Klipper does not yet have a generic way to detect "bad taps" due to filament ooze.
-They may or may not be rejected by the existing code.
+Klipper does not yet have a generic way to detect poor quality taps due to filament ooze.
+The existing code may decide that a tap is valid when it is of poor quality.
+Classifying these poor quality taps is an area of active research.

+Klipper also lacks support for re-locating a probe point if the location has become fouled by filament ooze.
+Modules like `quad_gantry_level` will repeatedly probe the same coordinates even if a probe previously failed there.

+## Nozzle Cleaning

+Before probing the nozzle should be clean.
+You can do this manually before every print.
+You can also implement a nozzle scrubber and automate the process.
+Here is a suggested sequence:

+1. Wait for the nozzle to heat up to probing temp (e.g. `M109 S140`)
+1. Home the machine (`G28`)
+1. Scrub the nozzle on a brush
+1. Heat soak the print bed
+1. Perform probing tasks, QGL, bed mesh etc.

+### Nozzle Cleaner GCode
+[load_cell_probe] support a `nozzle_cleaner_gcode` option.
+This is invoked when an invalid tap is detected during a probe.
+This is of limited use with the current code because klipper cant detect the poor quality taps caused by ooze.
+This is mainly intended to be used in combination with a bad_tap module that can detect poor quality taps.

-## Temperature Protection
+## Hot Nozzle Protection

 The Voron project has a great macro for protecting your print surface from the hot nozzle.
 See [Voron Tap's `activate_gcode`](https://github.com/VoronDesign/Voron-Tap/blob/main/config/tap_klipper_instructions.md)